29 dead in Kabul car bomb attack

 Ghani's office said in statement: "The enemy of Afghanistan can't face our forces in battle field so they target innocent civilians."

+UN Secretary-General Antonio Guterres condemned the attack, saying "the deliberate targeting of civilians constitutes a grave violation of human rights and international humanitarian law and may constitute a war crime."

-The uptick in violence comes as US President Donald Trump mulls sending more troops to Afghanistan, amid no signs that the Taliban is weakening.
+The uptick in violence comes as President Donald Trump mulls sending more US troops to Afghanistan, amid no signs that the Taliban is weakening.

 There are about 8,400 US troops in the country at the moment.
-The US counter-terrorism mission there, which also fights ISIS, is separate from a NATO-led effort to train, advise and assist the Afghan army and police force to fight the Taliban.
+The US counterterrorism mission there, which also fights ISIS, is separate from a NATO-led effort to train, advise and assist the Afghan army and police force to fight the Taliban.

 More than 1,600 civilians were killed in Afghanistan in the first half of the year, UN figures show, a record high in the 16-year war.